ASU Karsten vs. Papago

 WellVision Plus By WellPutt

 Sharpen your putting precision like never before with Wellvision Plus, the ultimate dual-mirror training system trusted by Tour players worldwide to refine their setup and stroke.
-Engineered with an ultra-thin, black stainless steel design (just 0.03 inches—the thinnest on the market!), It delivers a precision training experience that fits seamlessly on any surface.
+Engineered with an ultra-thin, black stainless steel design (just 0.03 inches—the thinnest on the market!), it delivers a precision training experience that fits seamlessly on any surface.

 • The primary mirror provides visual feedback to confirm proper eye position.